CedarvilleCyber/RedTeamVault/Techniques/Web Applications/SQLi.md

 The mother of all resources on this attack can be found here: https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection

 I will not be able to top this resource nor effectively summarize all the valid SQLi payloads.
-Refer to this manual instead,
+Refer to this manual instead.

+This site has additional resources, including a SQLi backdoor technique: [SQL Injection & XSS Playground | Red Team Notes](https://www.ired.team/offensive-security-experiments/offensive-security-cheetsheets/sql-injection-xss-playground)

 See [[Sqlmap]] for command details and cheatsheet.
 See [[Wafwoof]] for WAF detection and PayloadsAllTheThings for WAF bypasses.